vim-airline/vim-airline/README.md

 What about [vim-powerline][1]?

-*  the author has been active developing powerline, which was rewritten in python and expands its capabilities to tools outside of Vim, such as bash, zsh, and tmux.
+*  vim-powerline has been deprecated in favor of the newer, undifying powerline, which is under active development; the new version is written in python and expands its capabilities to tools outside of vim, such as bash, zsh, and tmux.
-*  vim-powerline has been deprecated as a result, and no features will be added to it.
 *  vim-powerline uses different font codes, so if you want to use it with a powerline themed tmux (for example), it will not work.

 # Where did the name come from?